hdShang/arxiv-daily/docs/cs-CV/2025-10-27/papers/251023574v1-more-than-generation-unifying-generation-and-depth-estimation-via-te.md

 ---
 layout: default
-title: More Than Generation: Unifying Generation and Depth Estimation via Text-to-Image Diffusion Models
+title: "More Than Generation: Unifying Generation and Depth Estimation via Text-to-Image Diffusion Models"
 ---

 # More Than Generation: Unifying Generation and Depth Estimation via Text-to-Image Diffusion Models